 In drastic contrast to the male dominance seen inside Jaro Cathedral, St. Anne Parish located in the Molo area of Iloilo, is known as the Feminist Church.
-Built in Gothic style way back in 1831, this church has 16 life-sized images of female saints mounted on its pillars along the main aisle.
+Built in Gothic style way back in 1831, 16 life-sized images of female saints are mounted on its pillars along the main aisle.

-Molo plaza, located just across the street from St. Anne Parish, boasts a beautiful Greek-inspired pavilion decorated with six Greek Goddesses.
+Just across the street from St. Anne Parish, Molo Plaza boasts a beautiful Greek-inspired pavilion decorated with six Greek Goddesses.
 The plaza area is a popular hangout for the locals – old people linger on benches and students gather in groups on the lawn.
 All were happy to pose for photos and chat a little, curious about me – one of the few tourists spotted in this historic Philippine city.

 One urban legend associated with St. Anne Parish claims that if you’re searching for your soulmate, praying in this church will help in your search.
-(I didn’t try it so I’m unable to confirm whether this is just a myth.)
+(Unfortunately, I didn’t try it so I’m unable to confirm whether this is just a myth.)